apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rumor Replay: Apple Television, AirTag 2 upgrades, iPhone 17 tidbits**
+**Kenya's President William Ruto cancels major deals with Adani Group**

-You can read more about it [here](https://9to5mac.com/2024/11/21/rumor-replay-apple-television-airtag-2-upgrades-iphone-17/).
+You can read more about it [here](https://www.bbc.com/news/articles/c39nyvvmne8o).

 ## Requirements
 - Python 3.8